kubewarden/docs/src/testing-policies.md

 ## Wrapping up

-Testing Chimera Policies is extremely important.
+Testing Kubewarden Policies is extremely important.

-As a Chimera Policy author you can leverage the testing frameworks of your favorite programming language and combine it with the CI systems of your choice to ensure your code behaves as expected.
+As a Kubewarden Policy author you can leverage the testing frameworks of your favorite programming language and combine it with the CI systems of your choice to ensure your code behaves as expected.

-As a Chimera Policy end user you can use `chimera-policy-testdrive` to test policies and their tuning outside of Kubernetes.
+As a Kubewarden Policy end user you can use `policy-testdrive` to test policies and their tuning outside of Kubernetes.